Bailey, Javins, and Carter LC

 Understanding an Estate and a Legal Claim

 In the simplest terms, an estate is everything a person owned and all of their obligations at the time of their death.
-This includes their money, property, and any debts or legal liabilities.
+This includes their money, property, investments, and any debts or legal liabilities, such as potential compensation due to a third party.

-When a person dies, their estate is managed by a personal representative.
-This person is responsible for collecting assets, paying debts, and distributing what remains to the rightful heirs.
+When a person dies, their estate is managed by a fiduciary, typically called a personal representative, executor, or administrator.
+This person is officially responsible for inventorying all assets, paying valid debts and taxes, and finally distributing what remains to the rightful heirs or beneficiaries according to the deceased’s will or state law.

-A legal claim against an estate is a lawsuit against the deceased person’s legal standing.
-The claim is not against the heirs themselves, but against the assets held within the estate.
-Any compensation awarded would be paid from the estate’s funds, which could include proceeds from insurance policies.
+A legal claim against an estate is essentially a lawsuit against the deceased person’s legal standing.
+The claim is not against the heirs or the personal representative as individuals, but rather against the financial pool of assets held within the estate.
+Any compensation awarded by a court or reached through settlement would be paid from the estate’s funds, which frequently include proceeds from liability insurance policies the deceased held.

-The process requires a claimant to follow specific legal steps to ensure their claim is properly registered and considered.
+The process requires a claimant to follow specific legal steps to ensure their claim is properly registered, acknowledged, and considered within the strict timeline of the probate process.
+Failure to follow these mandated procedures can result in the forfeiture of the claim entirely.

 West Virginia Law: Survival Actions vs. Wrongful Death